lifthrasiir/roadroller/README.md

 const packer = new Packer(inputs, options);

-// this typically takes about a minute, can be omitted if you want. packer.optimize();
+// this typically takes about a minute or two, can be omitted if you want. packer.optimize();

 const { firstLine, secondLine } = packer.makeDecoder();